 Bug parts, beaver glands, and fish bladders: You'll never believe what those unpronounceable words on your food's ingredient lists actually mean.

 Who hasn’t glanced at the wrapper of a recently eaten snack and wondered, what the heck is guar gum, anyway?
-As much as consumers are encouraged to read labels, it doesn’t do much good if you can’t understand them—and unless you have a PhD in food science, odds are you won’t even recognize half the ingredients listed.
+As much as consumers are encouraged to read labels, it doesn’t do much good if you can’t pronounce—much less understand—them.
+And unless you have a PhD in food science, odds are you won’t even recognize half the ingredients listed.

-That’s not necessarily a bad thing, points out Ginger Hultin, RD, a nutritionist and spokesperson for the Academy of Nutrition and Dietetics.
-“Ascorbic acid, for example, is a form of vitamin C that is used as a preservative in food,” she says.
+That’s not necessarily a bad thing, says Ginger Hultin, RDN, a registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics.
+“Ascorbic acid, for example, is a form of vitamin C that is used as a preservative in food,” Hultin says.
 Some ingredients, though, have less-than-savory origins, even if there’s no evidence they cause any negative impact on your health.
 Some turn up in research with links to a health issue.
-“An association is not a cause, but consumers don’t want to eat foods that are in question,” says Bonnie Taub-Dix, RD, creator of BetterThanDieting.com and author of Read It Before You Eat It: Taking You from Label to Table.
-Here are 11 common ways people read nutrition labels wrong.
+“An association is not a cause, but consumers don’t want to eat foods that are in question,” says Bonnie Taub-Dix, RDN, a registered dietitian nutritionist and author of Read It Before You Eat It: Taking You from Label to Table.

 Bugs as food coloring

-Starbucks faced a backlash when it was revealed that some of their frappuccinos were colored using carmine or cochineal, which is derived from insect shells.
+Starbucks faced a backlash in 2012 when it was revealed that some of the company’s Frappuccinos were colored using cochineal, or carmine, which is derived from insect shells.
 The chain has since phased out the additive.
-They now use tomato extract, says Hultin, but you’ll still find the insect shell-derived ingredients in other products—like some drinks and candy—as a colorant.
-One issue: It makes a seemingly vegan-friendly product not so.
+It now uses lycopene, a tomato-based extract, says Hultin, but you’ll still find the insect shell-derived ingredients in other products—like some drinks and candy—as a colorant.
+The additive makes a seemingly vegan-friendly product not so.
 It’s also known to trigger severe allergic reactions in some people.
 Here are 6 artificial food colors you need to know about.

 Fish bladders in beer

 Isinglass, an ingredient derived from the organs of tropical fish, is used to filter some beers and wines.
-Public outcry caused at least one manufacturer, Guinness, to change their production and make their beverage vegan-friendly.
+Public outcry caused at least one manufacturer, Guinness, to change its production and make its beverage vegan-friendly.
 A 2007 study published in the Journal of the Institute of Brewing found little chance that isinglass can trigger allergies in people who are allergic to fish, but many people still want to avoid fish products in their alcohol.
 Check out 14 unbelievable food facts that will change the way you eat.

 Pig skin in Jell-O

-“Gelatin is something that most people are familiar with and often feel fine about consuming, but it is in fact made from animal connective tissue, commonly pig skin,” says Hultin.
-That puts anything containing gelatin on the do not eat list for vegetarians and vegans.
+“Gelatin is something that most people are familiar with and often feel fine about consuming, but it is in fact made from animal connective tissue, commonly pigskin,” says Hultin.
+That puts anything containing gelatin on the do-not-eat list for vegetarians and vegans.
 As far as health concerns, gelatin can cause bloating, heartburn and allergic reactions in some people.
 Make sure you’re not falling for these 21 common food myths.

 Arsenic in rice

 For a time, arsenic was popular as a poison—for rats and humans.
 But small amounts of it are naturally found in certain plant-based foods, especially rice because of how it’s grown.
-Some research, including a study published in 2018 in the Journal of the National Cancer Institute, even shows that regular exposure to even small amounts of the chemical could be carcinogenic.
+Some research, including a study published in 2018 in the Journal of the National Cancer Institute, even shows that regular exposure to small amounts of the chemical could be carcinogenic.
 And a 2017 survey of arsenic contamination in 105 cereals suggests that infant cereals made with rice have six times the arsenic levels of other kinds of infant cereals.
 So what’s a rice lover to do?

 Seaweed in almond milk